MaximoMachado/resume/resume.md

 **Massachusetts Institute of Technology (MIT)** | GPA: 5.0 Class of 2023 | Cambridge, MA

-- Candidate for Bachelor&#39;s Degree in Computer Science
+- Candidate for Bachelor's Degree in Computer Science
 - Relevant Coursework: Fundamentals of Programming, Computation Structures, Math for Computer Science

 Internships